rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 ## Where the controls get their values

 The dialog doesn't invent the choices it offers.
-The CPU and memory controls know what the machine can supply, because the daemon publishes it as a `HostInfo` object:
+The CPU and memory controls get their limits from the daemon, which publishes them as a `HostInfo` object:

 ```console
 $ rdd ctl get hostinfo